kyma-project/runtime-watcher/docs/api.md

 ### **spec.gateway**

-Defines the label selector of a Gateway to which the VirtualService should bind to.
+Defines to which label selector of a Gateway the VirtualService binds.

 ```yaml
 spec: